anywhichway/jovial/README.md

 # Updates (reverse chronological order)

+2016-05-28 v0.0.27 Added second argument to constructor to have validate call limit properties to those in the validate schema if set to true.
+Like most methods, modified code to ensure .validate method is not enumerable.

-2016-03-04-28 v0.0.26 Eliminated chrome-proxy since NodeJS v6.0 supports Proxy now.
+2016-04-28 v0.0.26 Eliminated chrome-proxy since NodeJS v6.0 supports Proxy now.
 Also fixed errors uncovered as a result where set handlers were not returning true in Proxy.

 2016-03-03-14 v0.0.25 internals complexity reduction and README update, no functional changes